 MBA Survey: Rates Up Slightly, Mortgage Applications Increase

-Bottom Line: Mortgage activity rose modestly in the latest week.
-The 30-year mortgage rate was below 4% for the 17th consecutive week.
-Home buying increased modestly while refinancing activity rose for the 6th time in the last 13 weeks.
-On a trend basis mortgage applications pace of increase has slowed, especially when looking at 13-week averages for this volatile series.
-The MBA Mortgage Applications Index ROSE by 2.3% during the week ended May 20 to 496.5, slightly above its 13 week average of 491.3 and 24.2% ABOVE its year ago level.
+The MBA Mortgage Applications Index ROSE by 7.3% during the week ended December 18 to 450.0, modestly above its 13 week average of 429.7 and 23.9% ABOVE its year ago level.
 On a longer term basis, mortgage applications rose from early 2011 until May 2013 when the trend topped out and began a steady retreat.
-However, the declining trend bottomed in December 2014, turned sharply higher in early 2015 but then the trend shifted lower and is now up again.
-The Purchase Index ROSE by 4.8% to 234.9, modestly above its 13 week average of 230.1 and 16.6% ABOVE its year ago level.
-The level of purchase activity had stayed quite low, amid modest volatility but has started to turn moderately higher since 2015.
-The Refinance Index ROSE by 0.4% to 2,006.
-With this increase, refinancing activity is slightly above its 13 week average of 1,994 and 30.4% ABOVE its year ago level.
-Contract Mortgage Rates ROSE with the 30-year fixed rate increasing by 3 bps to 3.85% and with the 15-year fixed rate increasing by 4 bps to 3.06%.
+However, the declining trend bottomed in December 2014, turned sharply higher earlier this year but the trend is now shifting modestly lower.
+The Purchase Index ROSE by 4.1% to 230.8, moderately above its 13 week average of 210.1 and 37.6% ABOVE its year ago level.
+The level of purchase activity had stayed quite low, amid moderate volatility, since May 2010 but is now turning moderately higher.
+The Refinance Index ROSE by 10.8% to 1,764.
+Despite this increase, refinancing activity is modestly above its 13 week average of 1,694 and 14.9% ABOVE its year ago level.
+This sub-index declining trend bottomed in December 2014 and the trend is now modestly higher.
+Contract Mortgage Rates ROSE with the 30-year fixed rate increasing by 2 bps to 4.16% and with the 15-year fixed rate increasing by 7 bps to 3.45%.
+Bottom Line: Mortgage activity rose moderately in the latest week, increasing for the 5th time in the last 13 weeks.
+Mortgage rates were up slightly on the week and are averaging about 0.15% higher than in October when 30 year conforming balance mortgage rates hovered just below 4.00%.
+Home buying increased while refinancing activity rose for the 6th time in the last 13 weeks.
+Overall, activity is now rising moderately on a year over year basis after slowing from beginning of the year levels.

 Article by contingentmacro